 Aseneskak Casino, Manitoba's first tribal casino, opened on 15 February 2002 at Opaskwayak Cree Nation.

-All commercial gaming properties in Manitoba became smoke free in 2004, but First Nations-run gaming facilities were able to circumvent the ban for a number of years following its adoption.
+All commercial gaming properties in Manitoba became smoke-free in 2004, but First Nation-run gaming facilities were able to circumvent the ban for a number of years following its adoption.

 In August 2005, the Roseau River First Nation opened a new smoker-friendly gaming hall, taking advantage of the loophole in Manitoba's anti-smoking laws, which exempted native reserves.
 This loophole was challenged by the state, and in September 2006 a court ruled that First Nations bars, restaurants and casinos would no longer be exempt from Manitoba's smoking ban.
 All new and future First Nations video lottery terminal and liquor establishments had to be smoke free.
 All existing First Nations bars and VLT sites were given one year to comply with the smoking ban.
 The law was challenged multiple times, until in winter 2007 it was ruled to apply to all properties, including tribal.
 The ban was fully enacted in December 2009.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | RGT Online | Casino City Press | Gaming Directory